Can a Trust Shield Your Assets If Your Child Gets Divorced?

 What are the limitations of using trusts for asset protection in divorce?

-Trusts are not an absolute guarantee.
+Trusts are not an absolute expected.
 Family courts have wide discretion and can consider trust assets as a financial resource where the beneficiary has effective control over the trust.
 Trusts established at the last minute — shortly before or during divorce proceedings — may be challenged and set aside.
 Bare trusts offer virtually no protection.
 Even discretionary trusts can be weakened if trustees don’t exercise genuine independence or if the beneficiary is also a trustee who effectively controls distributions.
 Proper planning and specialist advice are essential.

 Can a trust be varied or set aside in divorce proceedings?